General Service Requirements

 - the guardian, conservator, or guardian ad litem of any interested person.

 If any interested person other than the individual to be protected is under a disability (e.g., a minor, mentally incapacitated), someone else must receive service for that person.
 For a minor, if there is a parent who is not the petitioner, that parent can file an Appearance of Parent for Minor in order to receive service.
 For other situations, a guardian ad litem may need to be appointed so service can be received.

 How to Provide Notice

-A blank copy of the Notice of Hearing form is attached for you to fill out.
-Provide the case file number, the name of the person for whom you are seeking conservatorship, the date and time of the hearing, the place of the hearing (313 W. Kalamazoo Street, Lansing, MI 48933), and the judge.
+On the Notice of Hearing provide the case file number, the name of the person for whom you are seeking conservatorship, the date and time of the hearing, the place of the hearing (313 W. Kalamazoo Street, Lansing, MI 48933), and the judge.
 The purpose of the hearing is to hear a petition for conservatorship (or petition for protective order).
 When you are done, date the notice and print your name and address.